Skip to Main Content

 Social Media platforms

-If you don't know where to get started and can't find what you need on these pages, reach out to the University Communications Team or Library's Research Services Team who give you some pointers on getting started.
+If you don't know where to get started and can't find what you need on these pages, reach out to the University Communications Team or Library's Research Services Team who give you some pointers.

 Please note: please be aware of the copyright restrictions on your work before sharing files (e.g. pdf or word docs) via social media.
 In many cases, the publisher will hold the copyright and you may be violating the terms of your agreement with them if you share the files publicly.
 If in doubt, share the DOI.
 If you have published open access, you don't need to worry about this as you retain the copyright to anything you have published open access.